 “I believe the potential for greatness still lies in the hearts of our communities and children.
-And if given the right encouragement and opportunities, who knows what could happen.”
+And if given the right encouragement and opportunities, who knows what could happen.” – Daniel McDowell

-The Active SWV Kids Run Program seeks to improve the health outcomes of southern West Virginian youth by empowering them with the opportunities, skills, and knowledge to be physically active.
+The Active SWV Kids Run Club program seeks to improve the health outcomes of southern West Virginian youth by empowering them with the opportunities, skills, knowledge, and confidence to be physically active.
 The central goal of the program is to instill healthy habits in our area’s youth and to get them excited about running and physical activity.
 Active SWV believes that West Virginian children are the key to the future of both the region and the nation, and that they deserve deserve to live happy, healthy, and productive lives.
-By transforming West Virginia into a more physically active, healthier community, we improve individual’s lives —reversing the alarming rates of heart disease, diabetes and shortened life expectancies that our state faces.
+By transforming West Virginia into a more physically active and healthier community, we improve individual’s lives and reverse the alarming rates of heart disease and diabetes that contribute to the shortened life expediencies in our state.

-Not only are the number of Active SWV Kids Run Clubs growing in number, but they are also strengthening in size.
-Many Kids Run Clubs have participation numbers that make up over half of eligible aged students!
-We believe this demonstrates the strong need for and support of the Active SWV Kids Run Club program from teachers, students, and families.
-It is a program that students are excited to participate in and that schools are excited to be a part of.
+Not only are the number of Active SWV Kids Run Clubs growing in number, but they are also growing in size.
+Many Kids Run Clubs have participation numbers that make up over half of eligible aged students at their schools!
+We believe this demonstrates the strong need for support of the Active SWV Kids Run Club program from teachers, students, families, and the community.
+It’s a program that students are excited to participate in and that schools are excited to be a part of.
 Support Active SWV Kids Run Clubs with financial donation here.

 - Volunteer as an Active SWV Kids Run Club Coach